jarrvis/github-repositories/README.md

 ## TODOs

-- Performance of solution to be checked by API testing (e.g. postman tests) with production data.
+- Performance of solution to be checked by API testing (e.g. JMeter or postman tests) with production data.
-- If needed (based on results from testing) horizontal scaling with load balancing should be used
 - On production / testing environments in-memory cache should be replaced by e.g. Redis
 - Spring profiles
+- Synchronization of threads when accessing and writing values to cache
+- If needed (based on results from testing) horizontal scaling with load balancing should be used

 ## Rest Template solution